RUNYAN LAKE INC.

 How it works: The sewer system around Runyan Lake operates differently than many sewer systems.
 A traditional sewer system has a pipe that connects to your home.
 This pipe carries the waste to a sewer treatment plant for processing.

 The Runyan Lake system has several additional components.
 Each home has a holding tank.
 Most of these tanks are black plastic and hold nearly 1,200 gallons.
-Inside the tank is a pump, operating similar to a sump pump.
-When the water in the holding tank reaches a certain level, the pump turns on and pumps the water into the sewer system.
+Inside the tank is a grinder pump, operating similar to a sump pump.
+When the water in the holding tank reaches a certain level, the pump turns on and pumps the water and waste into the sewer system piping, which goes in our case to the White Lake Road pumping station.
+From there it goes to the Genesee County treatment plant.

-The tank also acts as a septic tank, breaking down much of the waste using biological activity.
+The holding tank also acts as a septic tank, breaking down much of the waste using biological activity.
 The advantage of the holding tank is that if the power fails, or some other type of sewer back-up were to occur, you have capacity in the tank so you can continue to use your household appliances without fear of the sewer backing up into your home.
 About 800 gallons of the tank is used for reserve capacity.
+During a power outage you should minimize your use of water so you don't overfill the tank.

-Recent upgrades: During 2003, in response to stricter requirements from the EPA and the MDEQ as well as performance concerns with the aging septic fields, Tyrone Township established a regional sewer system.
-With this improved system, waste water is pumped to a sewer treatment plant located in Linden.
+Recent upgrades: During 2003, Tyrone Township sought to established a regional sewer system.
+In response to stricter requirements from the EPA and the MDEQ as well as performance concerns with the aging septic fields, Runyan Lake residents joined the new Livingston Regional Sewer System.
+With this improved system waste water is pumped to a sewer treatment plant located in Linden, which is operated by Genesee County.

 What you need to know: The water level in the holding tank is monitored by a level system.
 If the water level becomes too high, an audible alarm and flashing light will activate.
 The alarm and light are part of a control box mounted to the side of each home.
 The alarm can be silenced by pressing the silence button.
 The light will stay on until the water level is back to normal depth.

-If the alarm sounds, IMMEDIATELY CALL the Livingston Country Drain Commission at 517-546-0040, leave a message if out of normal hours.
+If the alarm sounds, IMMEDIATELY CALL the Livingston Country Drain Commission at 517-546-0040.
+Leave a message if outside of normal business hours.
 You will receive a call back and maintenance personnel will arrive shortly to identify the cause of the alarm.

 Until the cause of the alarm is identified and fixed, water usage must be restricted to prevent a back-up into your home.